Enjoy Strasbourg

 The construction site

 The construction site is equipped with a small construction helmet and a fluorescent vest.
 It's perfect for children aged 3 to 6 years old.
-Together, they have to transport small foam bricks - using carts or a crane - to assemble a large house.
+Together, they have to transport small foam bricks - using carts or their hands - to assemble a large house.
 Once they're playing there, it's hard to get them to leave.

 Water - or the Oasis